craizytech/what-happens-when/README.rst

 The "enter" key bottoms out
 ---------------------------

-To pick a zero point, let's choose the Enter key on the keyboard hitting the bottom of its range.
+To pick a zero point, let's first start with typing google.com on the browser then choose the Enter key on the keyboard hitting thebottom of its range.
 At this point, an electrical circuit specific to the enter key is closed (either directly or capacitively).
 This allows a small amount of current to flow into the logic circuitry of the keyboard, which scans the state of each key switch, debounces the electrical noise of the rapid intermittent